pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Include Debug Page In On Screen Ui

 Include the debug page when navigating between pages in the on screen ui.

+### Draw Hit Boxes

+Show the hit-boxes for onscreen ui touches.

+### Show Turn Points

+Draws a circle around all of the turns that are in a route.
+The circle corresponds to [Turn Alert Distance (m)](#turn-alerts-distance-m).

+### Show Turn Point Text Under Index

+Display information about the turns on the route (angle of turn, index of tun in coordinates), only for the first 'Show Turn Point Text Under Index' turns on the route.

 ---